vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/misc/batch_transfers.rst

 .. image:: batch_transfers/batch_transfers_01.png
     :align: center
     :alt: View of the inventory settings.
-Process to enable the batch pickings option in the Odoo Inventory app
+Process to enable the batch pickings option in the Leansoft Inventory app

 Then, go to :menuselection:`Inventory --> Operations --> Batch
 Transfers` and hit the create button.